Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Discussion

 \section{Discussion}

-We successfully transformed a brain states hypothesis\cite{Koenig1999,Janoos2011} into an analytic method for processing EEG data using a quantitative embedding and modeling approach for brain states and applied the new technique to separate the two subject groups of an earlier EEG study about MS. We observed several beneficial aspects when brain states analysis is added in a context as described here.
+We successfully transformed a brain states hypothesis \citep{Janoos2011} into a new analytic method for processing EEG data using a quantitative embedding and modeling approach for brain states and applied the new technique to separate the two subject cohorts of an earlier EEG study about MS \citep{Jouzizadeh2021}.
+We observed several beneficial aspects when brain states analysis is added in a context as described here.